 Since mesothelioma has a very aggressive progression, Edenfield passed away only 3 months after diagnosis.
 Due to the fact that her husband's death was so sudden, Fowler did not have the opportunity to find out relevant information regarding his occupational asbestos exposure.
 Accordingly, Union Carbide Corporation took advantage of this aspect, stating that there was no proof of the man's direct contact with the carcinogen, and the court initially agreed.

 The plaintiff did not just claim that asbestos was present inside the building her husband was working in, but also that Edenfield would touch asbestos on a daily basis.
 Furthermore, some of his former co-workers testified that he used to scoop asbestos and store it into bags.
 Indeed, evidence that Union Carbide provided over 40,000 pounds of asbestos during the 12-year period was subsequently found.
 All this new information changed the original ruling and allowed the trial to go on.

-Family members can seek compensation on behalf of a loved one who passed away as a result of workplace asbestos exposure within 1 to 3 years from the date of death.
+If you lost a loved one due to mesothelioma or another asbestos cancer, don't delay.
+By consulting our lawyers today, you can achieve the compensation you deserve.
+Call us or contact us online to schedule a free consultation.
 The support of a lawyer specialized in asbestos litigation is essential, since the victim is not around to provide valuable information anymore, which makes the legal process even more complex and challenging.

 If one of your immediate family members or someone you were financially dependent on lost their life to occupational asbestos exposure, we encourage you to contact one of our attorneys, who will provide you with permanent legal assistance and file a wrongful death claim on your behalf.
 While we are aware that nothing can replace the presence of a loved one, we will dedicate our efforts to helping you achieve at least the financial comfort you deserve.